AliceO2Group/Control/occ/README.md

 ![The OCC state machine](OCCStateMachine-controlmode.DIRECT.png)

+Note: a PAUSED state with events PAUSE/RESUME is foreseen but not used yet.

 ## Single process control with `peanut`

 `peanut` is the Process Execution And coNtrol UTility for OCClib-based O² processes.
 Its purpose